Unique Holiday Celebrations Across the Country

 While many neighborhood associations put on a community-wide lights festival each year, few offer the pizzazz & dedication as that of the Winterhaven community of Tucson.
 This neighborhood goes all out in terms of decor with almost every single house getting into the excitement.
 What really sets this neighborhood’s display apart from so many others is the sheer creativity.

-Last year’s unique themes ranged from Christmas Vacation, to Stranger Things, to a A Christmas Story, to a U of A themed house.
+Unique themes have ranged from Christmas Vacation, to Stranger Things, to a A Christmas Story, to a U of A themed house.
 One house even had their own fountain show.
 At Winterhaven, your eyes will be treated to both timeless decorations, as well as fun extravagant over-the-top displays incorporating some of your favorite media themes, thus offering the best of both worlds.

 And that’s not all!
 On any given night, you may find carolers, plays, screenings of popular holiday classics, and so much more.
 You can even take a holiday hayride around the displays (for an extra fee)!
 The energy and excitement level really play a part in making this such a spectacular event.
 Winterhaven really is a memorable experience, rather than just a simple light display, and thus, the must-do for anyone visiting the Southern Arizona region this time of year.